aulizko/askro/README.md

 var territory = parser.territories[0];

-territory.fetchSeriesOfMeasurements(); // data for all sensors for last 24 hours territory.fetchSeriesOfMeasurements(Askro.WEEK) // same as above, but for last week (one measurement per day) territory.fetchSeriesOfMeasurements(Askro.MONTH) // same as above, but for last month (one measurement per day) territory.fetchSeriesOfMeasurements(startDate, endDate) // same as above, but for arbitrary time interval
+territory.fetchSeriesOfMeasurements(); // data for all sensors for last 24 hours territory.fetchSeriesOfMeasurements(ASKRO.WEEK) // same as above, but for last week (one measurement per day) territory.fetchSeriesOfMeasurements(ASKRO.MONTH) // same as above, but for last month (one measurement per day) territory.fetchSeriesOfMeasurements(startDate, endDate) // same as above, but for arbitrary time interval
 ```